mariasr3/2024_SingleCell_ImmuneAging/README.md

 Main developers: @aidarripoll and @mariasr3

-This repository contains all of the analysis performed in this paper, the figures and supplementary data.
+This repository contains the scripts used throghout the manuscript.
 The code is mostly in R.

-- **Code**: All the code to re-run the analysis of the manuscript and to create the figures
+- **Analysis**: Code to re-run the analysis

-- **Figures**: Figures in pdf format
+- **Figures**: Code to create the figures

-- **Data**: Supplementary tables